bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 * This module is long and covers a lot of ground.
 Students are likely feeling overwhelmed.
 Ensure them that this feeling is normal and expected, and that it's not essential to master CSS at this point, if ever.

+## Career Connection

+During each lesson that students work through, they will also view a Career Connection section that will tie together the academic content with Career Services, and how this material will be applicable to them in their future career.

+Remind sudents that they should reach out to their Career Director and meet with them often throughout boot camp to help prepare their professional materials.
+Students can also sign up for workshops [here](https://careerservicesonlineevents.splashthat.com/).

+If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).

 ## Module Challenge

 [Module 02 Challenge](../../01-Class-Content/02-Advanced-CSS/02-Challenge)